-We’ve told you all of the reasons why using epoxy in cold weather is difficult and risky.
+We’ve told you all of the reasons why cold-temperature bonding with epoxy can be difficult and risky.
 However, this doesn’t mean that you can never use epoxy in cold weather.
 With a little planning and by observing the following eight precautions, most of these problems can be overcome and their consequences avoided.
 We’ve used these techniques for over 40 years, because they help assure dependable epoxy bonds in cold weather.

 1. Use WEST SYSTEM 205 Fast Hardener.
 205 Hardener has been designed with a polyamine system that cures well at temperatures as low as 35°F (Figure 2).
 Keep in mind the extended cure time required before removing clamps or sanding.
 206 Slow Hardener and 207 Special Clear Hardener should not be used below 60°F without elevated temperature post-curing, and 209 Extra Slow Hardener should not be used below 65°F without post-curing.
 For best results, some applications such as clear coating, for which 207 Special Clear Hardener is designed, should be postponed until the temperature approaches normal room temperature (72°F).